bento-codeing/cermjs/README.md

     - Example:
         ```js
-        // Remove all keypress event listeners on any target
+        // Remove the event listener with specific id
-        cerm.removeEventListenersByType("keypress");
+        cerm.removeEventListenerById("keypress");
         ```

 - The `removeEventListenerByIds` method allows you to remove all the event listeners attached for each id provided in args